jacobcantwell/amazon-lightsail-minecraft/README.md

 Unzip the container file into an empty folder.
 Start the server by executing the bedrock_server.exe file.

-Follow the bundled how to guide to configure the server.
+Follow the bundled how to guide in `bedrock_server_how_to.html` to configure the server.

 ## Connecting Minecraft Clients